 Houses in Multiple Occupation (HMOs)

-South Cambridgeshire District Council's Public register of licensed Houses in Multiple Occupation is now available.
+South Cambridgeshire District Council's houses of multiple occupation register is now available.

 Amenity and Space Standards for Houses in Multiple Occupation